BLACK FRIDAY DISCOUNT

 • Transports the waste to a permitted hazardous waste facility

-5. Plan for emergencies – handling hazardous waste leaves room for emergency situations caused by mistreatment of the waste or any other cause.
+5. Plan for emergencies – hazardous waste handling methods can leave room for emergency situations caused by mistreatment of the waste or any other cause.
 Plan for emergencies in the following ways:

 • Maintain spill and appropriate emergency response equipment in an accessible area.